luetkemj/jsrlt/tutorial/part4.md

 };
 ```

-You may notice the new components we imported at the top - we'll create those next.
-Let's go over what this system is doing first.

-The first thing the system does is gather some data to pass into `createFOV`.
-The last argument to createFOV is the visual range of our hero.
-Adjust accordingly.
+You may have noticed some new components we imported at the top - we'll create those next.
+But let's go over what this system is doing first.
+The first thing it does is gather some data to pass into `createFOV`.
+The last argument passing into createFOV is the visual range of our hero and the only one you may want to manually tweak.

 ```javascript
 export const fov = () => {